 Aims and Scope

-Journal of Climbing and Walking Robots (JCWR) is an international, peer-reviewed journal dedicated to publishing high-quality research on the theory, design, development, and commercialisation of all types of robots with a special emphasis on climbing and walking robots and associated support technologies.
+Journal of Climbing and Walking Robots (JCWR) is an international, peer-reviewed journal dedicated to publishing high-quality research on the theory, design, development, and commercialisation of all types of robots with a special emphasis in the field of mobile robots and associated technologies.
 This is necessitated by the emergence and overwhelming development of service robots for application in various environments involving humans and close robot-human interactions.

 Journal of Climbing and Walking Robots covers a broad range of topics within the framework of mobile robotics and autonomous systems, including but not limited to the following: